 If you want it all and aren’t too concerned about price, the Nighthawk is for you.
 It gives amazing performance and with the built-in Plex server has useful unique extras whilst looking impressive as well.
 It is the ultimate single hub solution.
 The X10 is the top of the line.

 Buy it from Amazon +

 Price: ± £410

-Included: Ethernet cable, power adaptor, quick start guide
+Included: Ethernet cable, power adapter, quick start guide.